Samuel-de-Oliveira/CanUseTimer/README.md

 timer created to work in a terminal or command prompt window.
 Because this the program is soft and run anywhere, it means that can run in probally any computer with bad hardware and any operating system (Windows, Linux and MacOS X).
-In future i will create a grafical interface based in this, but I don't know a good grafical interface Library or API to use in my project
+In future I will create a grafical interface based in it, but I don't know a good grafical interface Library or API to use in my project

 - [Windows install](https://github.com/Samuel-de-Oliveira/CanUseTimer-Terminal#how-to-open-in-windows)